How To Market To Gen Z – A Comprehensive Guide

 Even though memes have been around for quite some time now, they’re constantly evolving.
 The way millennials create and interact with memes is very different than the way Gen Z does.
 For Gen Z, memes are the new way to process existential horror and an uncertain future.
 Memes also help make light of serious situations and bring people’s attention to big issues.

-For Gen Z, memes are an extended part of their own personalities.
+For Gen Z, memes are an extended part of their personalities.
 Gen Z memes are text-heavy, videos with background music, and, thanks to TikTok, feature the individuals themselves!
 Surprisingly, Gen Z isn’t at all averse to opening themselves up to the internet and interacting a lot more with personalized content.

-For instance, over half (58%) of Gen Z is willing to pay more for products that are targeted to their individual personalities.
+For instance, over half (58%) of Gen Z is willing to pay more for products that are targeted to their personalities.
 When targeting Gen Z, personalization is a great way to drive sales and increase retention rates.
 Personalization can increase open rates and brand loyalty too!

 Short videos all the way!